aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

     sudo yum install rdma-core-devel
     ```

     Or using source to build the latest version.
-After built, the library files **libefa-rdmv??.so**, **libefa.so** and **libibverbs.so** will need to be copied from **<install path>/rdma-core/build/lib** to the same folder where the CDI-SDK library is generated.
+After built, the library files **libefa-rdmv??.so**, **libefa.so** and **libibverbs.so** will need to be copied from **<install path>/rdma-core/build/lib** to the same folder where the AWS CDI SDK library is generated.
 To build rdma-core, see the [REAMDME file](https://github.com/linux-rdma/rdma-core/blob/master/README.md).
 Source code can be obtained using:
     ```
     git clone https://github.com/linux-rdma/rdma-core
     ```